 Giving feedback can be challenging, especially when you have something critical to say.
-How often do you ponder over saying something to a colleague or just let it slide?
-The workplace dynamics makes giving feedback even more daunting.
+How often do you ponder over saying something or just letting it slide?

-Constructive feedback can help your colleagues improve and enrich the relationship in your team.
-Consequently, it can bring the whole team’s performance to a higher level.
-However, feedback only works if the recipients are willing to accept your feedback and work on it.
-That does not happen automatically all the time.
+Constructive feedback can help your colleagues improve and enrich the relationships in your team.
+Consequently, it can bring everyone’s performance to a higher level.
+However feedback only works if the recipients are willing to accept it and work on it, which doesn’t happen automatically.

-However, this blog post will give you a formula for actionable feedback which your colleagues are more likely to accept and work on.
+Below is a classic formula for giving feedback, which should help get your message across and more likely to be accepted.
 Sound like something you want?
 Then, let's dive in.

 The Formula: Situation - Behavior - Impact - Next

-In the above example, the act of interrupting repeatedly affects Mark's contribution to the discussion.
-It also has an effect on other participants who were listening to Mark.
-The flow of the whole meeting is also compromised.
-Think of the big picture and choose the impact that is most appropriate in each situation.
+In the above example, the act of interrupting repeatedly affects Mark & Julie’s contribution to the discussion.
+It may give them the impression that their contributions are not valued.
+It also has an effect on other participants who were listening to Mark and compromises the flow of the meeting.
+Think of the big picture, and choose the impact that is most relevant to mention.

 Good feedback = Situation + Behavior + Impact + Next